superseb/rancher-catalog/infra-templates/ipsec/17/README.md

 Traffic to and from hosts require UDP ports `500` and `4500` to be open.

-### Changelog - 0.2.3
+### Changelog - 0.2.4

-#### Router, CNI Driver, Connectivity Check [rancher/net:v0.13.11]
+#### Router, CNI Driver, Connectivity Check [rancher/net:v0.13.13]
-* Reduced the logging level for ipsec
+* Fixed a Null Pointer Exception problem causing healthcheck issues.
-* Fixing connectivity check issues when adding multiple hosts
+* Fixed issues with erroring out during startup of ipsec.

 ### Configuration options
 * `RANCHER_DEBUG`